Feminist anime shows in Japan are cut from a different cloth compared to the feminism we know in the west.

 26. Carole & Tuesday

-Carole & Tuesday is about a black girl called Carole Stanley, and Tuesday, a western girl.
-Both of who love
+Carole & Tuesday is about a black girl called Carole Stanley, and Tuesday, is a Western girl.
+Both of them love music.

 Carole is a street performer in particular with no money, and Tuesday is from a rich family but has no connection to them anymore.